 Cities around the world are quickly growing in size and population.

 In fact, projections show that by 2050, an additional 2.5B people will reside in urban areas globally.
 With most cities already dealing with dangerous levels of pollution and gridlocked streets, micromobility could solve a handful of problems.

-Among many uses cases, micromobility services increase access to public transportation, reduce the amount of cars on the road, lower our environmental footprint, and provide a convenient methods of transportation for short trips — all while being cost effective.
+Among many use cases, micromobility services increase access to public transportation, reduce the amount of cars on the road, lower our environmental footprint, and provide convenient methods of transportation for short trips — all while being cost-effective.

 For city dwellers, renting a bike or scooter is often much cheaper than owning a car or taking a taxi to a destination.
 Moreover, they take up less space.